blockspacer/CXXCTP/CODE_STYLE.md

 Order of Includes (Within each section the includes should be ordered alphabetically):

-* Precompiled header file or project headers neccecary for containing compile unit.
+* Precompiled header file or project headers necessary for containing compile unit.
 For example, for file "fooserver.cpp" it may be "fooserver.h".
 * C system files.
 * C++ system files.
 * Other libraries' .h files.